How Do You Record a Podcast: 3 Proven Methods to Use

 Cons

-• No remote recording capabilities
+No built-in remote recording features

 Best Podcast Recording Software